Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 The next few seconds were busy, and painful.

 First, the danger.
-Vemik saw one of his attackers reach forward on his rifle to grip something---
+Vemik saw one of his attackers reach forward on his rifle to grip somethin-

 **GODSHIT!** Vemik flung himself away as hard as he could.